 Today, you will learn what to do after a car crash that you didn’t cause.
 Maybe you’ve recently been in a minor collision.
 You may want to know if you should have done anything differently.

-Without any further ado, let’s discuss three things you should think about after the crash.
+Without further ado, let’s discuss three things you should consider after the crash.

 The Importance of Calling Emergency Services